-SAFETY takes precedence as the end of year school holidays lay waiting just around the corner.
+CHILD safety takes precedence as the end-of-year school holidays lie just around the corner.

-National Marketing and Communications Manager at Fidelity ADT, Charnel Hattingh, said: “Making sure your children know exactly how to look after themselves, how to avoid risky scenarios, and what to do when things go wrong, is something that simply has to be part of their education.
+National marketing and communications manager at Fidelity ADT, Charnel Hattingh, said: “Make sure your children know exactly how to look after themselves, how to avoid risky scenarios and what to do when things go wrong.
+This is something that simply has to be part of their education.
 Teach them these skills so that they know how to be safe these holidays.
 These are also skills that can protect them as adults.”

 It starts at home, she says.